 We found 4 ear, nose and throat specialists who accept Humana Simplicity HMO near Valparaiso, IN.

-Dr. Michael Keenan's area of specialization is otolaryngology (ear, nose, and throat).
-Dr. Keenan is a graduate of St. Louis University School of Medicine.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Keenan honors.
+Dr. Michael Keenan's specialty is otolaryngology (ear, nose, and throat).
+He is a graduate of St. Louis University School of Medicine.
+He is an in-network provider for Humana HMO, Humana Bronze, Humana Catastrophic, and more.

 Conditions / Treatments